Not in the mood to write? Clearing your mind can be a challenge. Fiction exercises help to get you into the mood and trigger your imagination.

 Fiction exercises prime the pump: kickstart your imagination

-Experiment with these fiction exercises from Commercial Fiction Secrets: Plot Your Novel In 60 Minutes Or Less.
+Experiment with these fiction exercises.
 They’ll help you to get into the mood to write any scene you choose.

 Do these exercises right within the typescript of your novel in Scrivener or MS Word.

 And keep the exercises, because rereading them tomorrow or next week will trigger fresh insights and ideas.